 A good Pinterest worthy Halloween costume for your kid does NOT have to cost you an arm and a leg!
 Don’t be tempted to browse that big box store costume aisle–you know everything there is either cheap or sleazy.
 Or both.

-Yes, you really can make an awesome kid’s costume that your kid is proud to wear, even if you’re all thumbs and don’t own a sewing machine.
+Yes, you really can make an awesome kid’s costume that your kid is proud to wear to that Boo at the Zoo, even if you’re all thumbs and don’t own a sewing machine.

 I’ve made a list of 31 costumes you can make at home and your kids are happy to wear.
 Who knows, maybe they’ll be so grateful, they share their chocolate with you!